Need Assistance? 01384 442752 (UK)

 • counsellors

-Content: Study five Core modules and then choose one elective module.
+There are five compulsory module and one elective module.

-The Core modules cover Abnormal Psychology, Introduction to Psychology, Developmental Learning and Behavioural Conditions, Child and Adolescent Mental Health, Managing Adult Mental Health.
+The five compulsory modules cover Abnormal Psychology, Introduction to Psychology, Developmental Learning and Behavioural Conditions, Child and Adolescent Mental Health, Managing Adult Mental Health.

 THE CORE MODULES